plyght/wind/ARCHITECTURE.md

 1. **Git Compatibility**: Full bidirectional compatibility maintained by using libgit2
 2. **Async-ready**: All Repository trait methods use `async fn` (currently sync internally)
-3. **Error Handling**: Uses anyhow::Result for wind-core, thiserror for wind-git
+3. **Error Handling**: Uses anyhow::Result for the wind crate, thiserror for wind-git
 4. **Stack Metadata**: Stored as JSON in .wind/stacks/, serialized with serde
 5. **Workspace Structure**: Cargo workspace with shared dependencies